matiasAguirreE/project-sumobot/docs/assembly-instrucctions/README.md

 ![Step 5](https://github.com/matiasAguirreE/project-sumobot/blob/main/docs/media/assembly/step-5.jpg?raw=true)

 6. Mount the Arduino box on top of the omnidirectional wheel's screws using the M3x50 screws and M3 nuts, and the driver using M3x45 screws and M3 nuts, with the pins facing to the back of the robot.
 Don't tighten the driver's nuts too much or you'll end up bending the driver.
 Then, mount the Arduino on the box using the M3x10 screws and the threads you previously formed into the box.
+If the chassis is made of any conductive metal, consider adding a spacer between the driver and the chassis.

 ![Step 6](https://github.com/matiasAguirreE/project-sumobot/blob/main/docs/media/assembly/step-6.jpg?raw=true)